TechLabs-Ruhr/solar-score/README.md

 Your current session will be remembered and you can try again without losing time.

 Example for strange behaviour: `Not Found: /powerchart`

+## Examples / Functions
+- 1.: SignUp - Create your own user profile.
+Enter your location, the power of your solar plant and a secure password.
+- 2.: LogIn - Enter your user data to log in.
+- 3.: Dashboard - Visit your dashboard and create your prediction by clicking the button.
+You will receive a plot and a table with hourly data.
+- 4.: Logout - Finished?
+Click here to signout.

 ## Roadmap
 - Optimize model predictions by further learning